 - List known ships, dates, passengers

-Many of our ancestors came to America in order to freely practice their religion.
+Many of my ancestors came to America in order to freely practice their religion.
 Ironically, some of my ancestors experienced persecution in the colonies for their religious beliefs by others who had fled England for the same reasons.
 The early communities these “Pilgrims” founded were not tolerant of religious differences.
-A few of our ancestors stand out for being deeply involved in the opening volleys of the struggle for religious freedom and tolerance in Massachusetts, and especially in Rhode Island .
+A few of my ancestors stand out for being deeply involved in the opening volleys of the struggle for religious freedom and tolerance in Massachusetts, and especially in Rhode Island .
 The most noteworthy are Mary (Barret) Dyer, Anne (Marbury) Hutchinson and Roger Williams.
 Another noteworthy figure is the brother of Joseph Clarke, my 10th great grandfather, named John Clarke.
 Others who were persecuted for their beliefs were John Russell…

 Many of my immigrant ancestors also settled in the colony of Virginia before their descendents spread westward across the North American continent.
 Several of these ancestors belong to what became known as the “First Families of Virginia”, such as: Carr, Claiborne, Dabney, King, Lee, Scarborough and Waller.
 These so-called “First Families” were those families in Colonial Virginia who were socially prominent and wealthy, but not necessarily the earliest settlers.
 They originated with colonists from England who primarily settled at Jamestown, Williamsburg and along the James River and other navigable waters in Virginia during the 17th century.
 As there was a propensity to marry within their narrow social scope for many generations, many descendants bear the surnames, which became common in the growing colony.